Are you committing any SEO sins?

 Even if you’re not selling products, a bad experience can discourage search users from coming back to your site.

-The analytics data that you can use to make better content decisions includes:
+The analytics data that you can use to make better content decisions include:

-To find out exactly how much traffic each of these channels are sending to your site, log into Google Analytics.
-On the left side, click Acquisitions > All Traffic > Channels:
+To find out exactly how much traffic each of these channels is sending to your site, log in to Google Analytics.
+On the left side, click Acquisitions > All Traffic > Channels.

 These incoming visitors to your site break down to three major categories:

 The importance of tracking the performance of a site cuts across diverse industries.
 It’s not just internet marketers that are benefitting from effective analytics and tracking; even the educational sector is using analytics data.
 For example, Harvard University uses Google Analytics to increase awareness.